Jeremy Pena Player Props: Astros vs. Mariners

-On Friday, Jeremy Pena (.513 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be Luis Castillo.
-First pitch is at 10:10 PM ET.
+Jeremy Pena -- with a slugging percentage of .538 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Seattle Mariners, with Marco Gonzales on the mound, on May 6 at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Giants.
+In his last game he had a one-hit performance (1-for-4) against the Mariners.

 Jeremy Pena Game Info & Props vs. the Mariners